Ultimate Des Moines Real Estate Investing Guide for 2026

 Income Levels

-Population’s income statistics are investigated by every ‘business to consumer’ (B2C) company to find their clients.
-You can use median household and per capita income information to target particular sections of a market as well.
-Expansion in income indicates that renters can pay rent promptly and not be frightened off by gradual rent bumps.
+Population's income stats are investigated by any ‘business to consumer' (B2C) company to uncover their clients.
+You can use median household and per capita income information to target specific pieces of a market as well.
+Acceptable rent levels and occasional rent bumps will require a community where salaries are increasing.

 Number of New Jobs Created